 - Be attentive and available

 - Add a human element

-When summarised in list form it all seems quite simple.
-However, the difficulty lies in knowing what exact steps you should be taking to combat shortcomings in each individual area.
+When summarised like this it all seems quite simple.
+However, the difficulty lies in knowing the exact steps you should be taking to combat shortcomings in each individual area.

-The below list is a run down not only of what we believe the best actions to take are but also a list of actions that have been successfully implemented by businesses, particularly those in the tech sector, that have achieved incredibly high trust ratings.
+The below list is a rundown not only of what the best actions to take are but also the tactics that have been successfully implemented by businesses to build consumer trust online.

 Understanding millennial shopping preferences